Amarfas/FateGrandFarm/README.md

  * y = yes , n = no
  * on = yes , off = no

+**Training Grounds Reduced AP:** Cutting Training Grounds AP Costs by two-thirds (1/3 AP) takes priority over cutting them by half (1/2 AP).

-For another note on 'remove_zeros': sometimes there are non-trivial differing solutions which fulfill the same goals for the same AP Cost.
+**'Remove Zeros':** sometimes there are non-trivial differing solutions which fulfill the same goals for the same AP Cost.
 Consequently, sometimes an entirely different run plan will be made when 'remove_zeros' is toggled, as the technically different matrices causes the solver to reach its solution in a different way.

-For the Monthly Exchange Ticket analysis, the 'Monthly Ticket Per Day' configuration caps at 4.
-The 'Monthly Ticket End Date' can either be a specific date or a time lapse relative to the starting date.
+**Monthly Exchange Ticket:** the 'Monthly Ticket Per Day' configuration caps at 4.
+The 'Monthly Ticket End Date' can be either a specific date or a time lapse relative to the starting date.
 If the starting date was 10/23/2024 and '2 months' was entered, the end date will be 12/23/2024.
 The program will accept relative time frames in 'days', 'months', or 'years'.
 Does not have to be plural ('day' will also be accepted).

-Cutting Training Grounds AP Costs by 2/3s takes priority over cutting them by 1/2.

-For 'Goals File Name', the program will accept either a specific file name with '.csv' added on, or an extension of the word 'GOALS'.
+**'Goals File Name':** the program will accept either a specific file name with '.csv' added on, or an extension of the word 'GOALS'.
 Examples: if you input 'Needs.csv' it will look for the file 'Needs.csv'.
 If you input 'GOALS_Per' it will look for 'GOALS_Per.csv'.
 If you input 'Per' it will look for 'GOALSPer.csv', 'GOALS Per.csv', and 'GOALS_Per.csv'.

 ## 'Events List' Folder
 Contains the drop rate data for various Events in '.csv' format.
 Lotto Events have their own folders to help organize the data.